Surrounded by farmland, the town of Molalla is known for its 100-year-old rodeo. But some are trying to make it known for a healthy lifestyle.

 Molalla is one of six Oregon towns taking part in a program created by the Oregon State University Extension Service in 2011 to prevent weight problems in rural children.
 Called GROW Healthy Kids and Communities, it’s a five-year project that helps families and communities develop strategies that promote weight-healthy habits.
 The program takes place in Columbia, Clackamas and Klamath counties as well as in five other western states.

 To get a more authentic insight into Molalla, researchers began their project by inviting residents to assess their own needs, said Extension’s Beret Halverson, who’s leading the program in Clackamas County.
 Residents used handheld GPS devices to map and photograph places where they could buy healthy food and exercise, such as parks, schools, and the town’s only gym.
-Researchers wanted to know not only which resources already existed, but also how residents used them, said John, an Extension specialist.
+Researchers wanted to know not only which resources already existed, but also how residents used them, says Deborah.

 “We’re finding that rural communities have fewer options for children and families to eat healthy and be physically active”